masc-ucsc/docs/docs/pyrope/07-typesystem.md

 Both `does` and `equals` operate over types.
-This means that the values in the entries are ignored, but the type of the entry is considered.
+This means that the values in the entries are ignored, but the type of entry is considered.

 ```
 assert      (a=3     ,:string) does (a:int,"hello")